Authentication

 • Tokens are shown only once at creation.
 Copy and store securely.

-• Each token has a name, optional expiry, and a set of scopes that limit which API operations it can perform.
+• Each token has a name, a client type, and a set of scopes that limit which API operations it can perform.
+Tokens do not expire — revoke or disable them when no longer needed.

 • Effective scopes = intersection of token scopes and owner's role permissions.
 A token can never exceed its owner's access level.